g-tejas/MiniMax/README.md

 ### Instructions

-To pit 2 agents against each other and get the tie-win-loss distribution across 100 games, run
+To play against the bot

 ```bash
 python minimax.py